utksrivastva/utksrivastva/README.md

 - 🔭 I’m currently working as a Lead Engineer in Deloitte's Applied AI Team.

-- 🌱 I’m currently trying to learn Solidity.
+- 🌱 I’m currently trying to learn Angular, React and Solidity.

 - 💬 Ask me about MVVM frameworks (such as Angular, React), Advanced JavaScript, and TypeScript.